Azure/aad-pod-identity/docs/readmes/README.role-assignment.md

 # Role Assignment

-> This section only applies if the user-assigned identities you wish to assign to your workload are not within the cluster resource group.
-For AKS, the cluster resource group refers to the resource group with a `MC_` prefix.

-Without the proper role assignments, your Azure cluster will not have the correct permission to assign and un-assign identities that are not within the cluster resource group.
+AKS and aks-engine clusters require an identity to communicate with Azure.
+This identity can be either a **managed identity** (in the form of system-assigned identity or user-assigned identity) or a **service principal**.
+This section explains various role assignments that need to be performed before using AAD Pod Identity.
+Without the proper role assignments, your Azure cluster will not have the correct permission to assign and un-assign identities from the underlying virtual machines (VM) or virtual machine scale sets (VMSS).

 ## Introduction

-The [MIC](../../README.md#managed-identity-controller) component in AAD Pod Identity needs to authenticate with Azure to create and remove identity assignment from the underlying virtual machines (VM) or virtual machine scale sets (VMSS).
-Currently, MIC will use one of the following two ways to authenticate with Azure:
+Currently, [MIC](../../README.md#managed-identity-controller) uses one of the following two ways to authenticate with Azure:

+1. [Managed Identity](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity) (system-assigned identity or user-assigned identity)
-1. [Service principal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal) through `/etc/kubernetes/azure.json` available in every node, or credential defined by environment variables;
+2. [Service Principal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal) through `/etc/kubernetes/azure.json`, which is available in every node, or credentials defined by environment variables;
-2. [Managed identity](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity) (it can be using a system-assigned identity or user-assigned identity)

-> Clusters with managed identity are compatible with AAD Pod Identity 1.5+.
+> Clusters with managed identity are only compatible with AAD Pod Identity 1.5+.

-## More on authentication method
+## More on authentication methods

 [`/etc/kubernetes/azure.json`](https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/cloud-provider-config.md#auth-configs) is a well-known JSON file in each node that provides the details about which method MIC uses for authentication: